-Therapeutic and counselling, education and public benefit Applications are considered on the 15th and 30th of the month only or the working day prior if this falls on a weekend or public holiday, excluding December, where all applications will only be considered on the 15th of the month.
+Therapeutic and counselling, and relief of poverty Applications are considered on the 15th and 30th of the month only or the working day prior if this falls on a weekend or public holiday, excluding December, where all applications will only be considered on the 15th of the month.

 Education (scholarship) applications Applications will be open annually from 1 November to 15 December.
 All open grant applications are accessible here.

 Organisation applications (therapeutic and counselling, education and public benefit) Applications will be open annually from 1 November to 15 December.
 All open grant applications are accessible here.